-- Parish Church of St. Nicola, preserving a 15th-century painting of a crucifix and 18th-century Neapolitan paintings.
+- The Parish Church of San Nicola, preserving a 15th-century painting of a crucifix and 18th-century Neapolitan paintings.

 - 3 February: Feast of St. Blaise, with the preparation of the traditional "panicelle", loaves of bread representing the fingers of the saint, which are eaten to obtain protecttion against throat diseases.

 - May 16: Feast of St. Ubaldo